donaldcummins/ARC4_DeepLearning/README.md

 * A recent version of Python.
 Note that the very latest version is sometimes not supported yet.
 * NVIDIA drivers.
 The driver version determines which version(s) of CUDA are supported.
 * NVIDIA's CUDA Deep Neural Network library (cuDNN).
-This libary contains GPU-optimised versions of mathematical operations used in deep learning.
+This libary contains GPU-optimised implementations of mathematical operations used in deep learning.

 ## Recommended installation procedure